Solve4Theta/AgileworksCustomerSupport/README.md

 # Simple Customer Support MVC Web Application

+The application enables the user to submit customer support requests and their respective deadlines.
+Additionally the user can view all submitted requests and mark them as "done", which will remove the request from the submitted requests.
+If the deadline for a request has passed, or it is in less than an hour, the request will be displayed in red color.

 To run this project, it is necessary to have a suitable .NET SDK installed depending on your OS.
 Additionally, JetBrains Rider or MS Visual Studio are good IDE-s for running the project.

 ## Installing the .NET SDK